INCREASE (inhaled treprostinil)

 WARNINGS AND PRECAUTIONS

 - TYVASO is a pulmonary and systemic vasodilator.
-In patients with low systemic arterial pressure, TYVASO may cause symptomatic hypotension
+In patients with low systemic arterial pressure, TYVASO may produce symptomatic hypotension.

 DRUG INTERACTIONS/SPECIFIC POPULATIONS

-- Co-administration of the CYP2C8 enzyme inhibitor gemfibrozil increases exposure to oral treprostinil.
-Co-administration of the CYP2C8 enzyme inducer rifampin decreases exposure to oral treprostinil.
-It is unclear if the safety and efficacy of treprostinil by the inhalation route are altered by inhibitors or inducers of CYP2C8
+- Human pharmacokinetic studies with an oral formulation of treprostinil (treprostinil diolamine) indicated that co-administration of the cytochrome P450 (CYP) 2C8 enzyme inhibitor, gemfibrozil, increases exposure (both Cmax and AUC) to treprostinil.
+Co-administration of the CYP2C8 enzyme inducer, rifampin, decreases exposure to treprostinil.
+It is unclear if the safety and efficacy of treprostinil by the inhalation route are altered by inhibitors or inducers of CYP2C8.

 United Therapeutics Corporation focuses on the strength of a balanced, value-creating biotechnology model.
 We are confident in our future thanks to our fundamental attributes, namely our obsession with quality and innovation, the power of our brands, our entrepreneurial culture, and our bioinformatics leadership.
 We also believe that our determination to be responsible citizens – having a positive impact on patients, the environment, and society – will sustain our success in the long term.